prazwolp/InfoSec101/Tools/RMF.md

 `Implement`

-The purpose of the implement step is to implement the controls in the security and privacy plans for the system and for the organization and to document in a baseline configuration, the specific details of hte control implementation.
+The purpose of the implement step is to implement the controls in the security and privacy plans for the system and for the organization and to document in a baseline configuration, the specific details of the control implementation.

 `Assess`